Adapted and performed by acclaimed British actor, CLIVE FRANCIS

 Ebenezer Scrooge is a cold-hearted miser who despises Christmas, and all that it stands for.
 He is a squeezing, wrenching, grasping, covetous old sinner!
 But on Christmas Eve he is visited by the ghost of his old business partner, Jacob Marley, who warns him that in order to repent his wicked ways, Scrooge will be visited by three spirits; the ghosts of Christmas Past, Present and Future.
 What follows is a nightmarish journey of discovery.

-What the press says about us:
+What the press says about the play:

 A sleight of hand in which, before our very eyes, he fills an empty stage with an entire Dickensian landscape” Sir Alan Ayckbourn, British playwright and director